Model Context Protocol

 Tell me about the schema of @database/usersThe @ syntax tells Claude Code to fetch data from the MCP resource.

-Resources are read only references.
+Resources are read-only references.
 They give Claude Code additional context for its reasoning without triggering any tool calls.
 Not every MCP server exposes resources, as it depends on the server implementation.
 Check the server’s documentation to see what’s available.

 The distinction between tools and resources matters because of what happens when you mention them.
 Referencing a resource with @ fetches data and adds it to context.
 Calling a tool executes an operation that may have side effects (inserting a database row, creating a ticket, sending a notification).
 Claude Code handles the distinction automatically.
 Just describe what you need and it’ll figure out the rest.